GuestGD/FPS-app/README.md

         instancesAmount: 20,
       },
     },
-    material.getMaterial() // or use just any THREE material if you dont need animations );
+    material // or use just any THREE material if you dont need animations );

   scene.add(batchedEnemies);